CARFAX/wharf/example/markdown/env.md

 A handful of Constants to help describe environments.

-    cfx.env.LOCAL = 'local'
+    fu.env.LOCAL = 'local'
-    cfx.env.DEV = 'dev'
+    fu.env.DEV = 'dev'
-    cfx.env.ALPHA = 'alpha'
+    fu.env.ALPHA = 'alpha'
-    cfx.env.BETA = 'beta'
+    fu.env.BETA = 'beta'
-    cfx.env.PROD = 'prod'
+    fu.env.PROD = 'prod'

 ## ENV

 A 'final' value  that describes the current environment.
-Set at initialization, and when `cfx.env.determine()` is called.
+Set at initialization, and when `fu.env.determine()` is called.

-If code is running on in a local development environment, `cfx.env.ENV` will equal `cfx.env.LOCAL`.
+If code is running on in a local development environment, `fu.env.ENV` will equal `fu.env.LOCAL`.

-In production, `cfx.env.ENV` will equal `cfx.env.PROD`, etc.
+In production, `fu.env.ENV` will equal `fu.env.PROD`, etc.

 ## isBrowser()